Sean McCarther, baritone, performs Franz Schubert: Des Fischers Liebesglück

-Baritone Sean McCarther is Associate Professor of Voice and Acting Chair of Theatre and Dance.
+Baritone Sean McCarther is Associate Professor of Voice and Director of Graduate Studies at Westminster Choir College.
 He teaches classical and musical theater voice, voice science, and movement for performers.
 He received his doctorate in Vocal Performance and Pedagogy with minors in music theory and movement/postural analysis at Indiana University.
 He studied voice with Dr. Robert Harrison and pedagogy with the late Paul Kiesgen.
 Dr. McCarther earned his Master of Music degree with an emphasis in speech pathology at Indiana University and his Bachelor of Music degree at Baylor University, where he studied with Jack Coldiron.

 As an academic, Dr. McCarther has published several articles in the Journal of Singing and has presented poster and podium presentations at national and regional NATS conferences and workshops, the United Kingdom’s Association of Teachers of Singing Virtual Conference, the Dalcroze Society of America’s National Conference, multiple regional conferences including the Southeastern Theater Conference, Texas Music Educators Association, and College Music Society Regional Conferences and has conducted numerous workshops at universities around the country.
 He has contributed chapters to two books: one on the intersection of voice science and choral pedagogy and another on creativity in performance, both with GIA Publications.